mactrem/com-tiles/README.md

 - Index
     - 0-8 download full index
     - 9-14 only parts of the index

+Index Design
+- Client download full index for zoom 0-8 for the planet -> which size?
+(500k)
+- Clients can query parts of the index -> center of the map can be used starting point
+- Every zoom level has to be requested with a separate http range request
+  - Batch zoom levels via multipart ranges (multipart/byteranges) -> Get Range: bytes=200-400,100-300,500-600

+Use Cases
+- Browsing maps in the browser
+- Downloading extracts for offline usage in apps
+- Downloading extracts for usage in offline capable MapServer

 Problems
 - No compression in range requests?